 Combined with the Davos area, Klosters is part of the Rega Pass Ski Area, and offers skiers direct access to 190 miles (307km) of downhill piste, the 97 individual pistes served by 52 ski lifts.
 The Parsenn is the best-known area and is reached by the Gotschna cable car.
 The longest run in the area is over seven miles (12km).
 The resort is renowned for its powder snow, the altitude ensuring coverage throughout the season, and offers skiing to suit all ages and stages.
 Snowboarders are catered for with two terrain parks and one halfpipe.

 The holiday resort of Klosters is permeated with small speciality stores, with sports outlets predominating although there are some exclusive art and crafts galleries.
-Those who want to become really involved in a shopping expedition prefer to take the short trip to neighbouring Davos, a typical 'mega-resort' with more than 100 stores, art galleries and boutiques selling all manner of goods from souvenir cow bells to designer clothing.
+Those who want to become really involved in a shopping expedition prefer to take the short trip to neighbouring Davos, with more than 100 stores, art galleries and boutiques selling all manner of goods from souvenir cow bells to designer clothing.
 The shops in Davos are centred along the two main streets around the Davos Platz.

 For its size the little village of Klosters has an abundance of restaurants, both on and off-snow, some of them among the best in Europe.
 The atmospheric Chesa Grischuna, for example, has been an institution in the town since 1938, its history as enthralling as the quality of its cuisine.
 Another holiday dining treat is the Walserhof Hotel's Michelin-starred restaurant, where famed Swiss chef Beat Bolliger conjures up imaginative delights using mainly local produce.